Connect with us

 Demolition of the Southend Mall on Lang’ata Road on August 8, 2018.
 PHOTO | COURTESY

-As the government intensifies demolition of buildings erected on riparian land, construction professionals are increasingly voicing their concerns over the economic and legal impact of the exercise that has attracted praise and condemnation in equal measure from Kenyans.
+As the State intensifies the demolition of buildings erected on riparian land, construction professionals are increasingly voicing their concerns over the economic and legal impact of the exercise that has attracted praise and condemnation in equal measure from Kenyans.

-The experts argue that while the idea behind demolitions is a noble one, the task is being done in a manner that is likely to prove very expensive for both the government and the economy.
+The experts argue that while the idea behind demolitions is a noble one, the task is being done in a manner that is likely to prove expensive for both the State and the economy.

 The Architectural Association of Kenya (AAK), which says it fully supports the spirit behind the demolitions, is concerned that the flattening of buildings is being done heartlessly without minding innocent victims who stand to lose their livelihoods.